The Cultural Melting-Pot of a Pagan Easter

-The legend of Attis’ birth is also associated with other deities including Dionysius, Tammuz and Osiris – and, scholars believe, with the life and death of Jesus.
-As Christianity rose to prominence alongside those pagan beliefs, elements of the celebrations of Eostre, Ostara, Attis and other deities became inextricably intertwined with the Christian narrative of Jesus’ death and resurrection.
+The legend of Attis’ birth is also associated with other deities including Dionysius, Tammuz, and Osiris – and, scholars believe, with the life and death of Jesus.
+However, as Christianity rose to prominence alongside those pagan beliefs, elements of the celebrations of Eostre, Ostara, Attis, and other deities became inextricably intertwined with the Christian narrative of Jesus’ death and resurrection.

 Why Easter Falls on Different Dates